RawanAlzowaid/TeamProject-3308/README.md

 # Vision statement: (what you would tell potential customers)

-We hope that “project title” helps create a safer environment by helping people manage their waste.
+We hope that OneMan's Treasure helps create a safer environment by helping people manage their waste.
 And we will be encouraging them to do so by the idea that they can get some amount of money instead of just throwing things away.
 We also want to help others save money by getting good quality second-hand things that